philipr-za/rust-ctaes/README.md

 # Note
 This is a low-level encryption library and should be employed in conjunction with a message authentication scheme to avoid chosen-ciphertext and chosen-plaintext attacks.

+# Compatibility
+This crate requires Rust 1.63.0 or later.